loneicewolf/ReverseEngineering/SampleFiles/basic.md

 ### note please read:
-dont just copy paste.
+don't just copy paste.
 I have tried to make this as simple as possible;
 by (even) actually including google-queries of errors you might encounter. the reason for this is to show absolute beginners how (at least my own) my methodology of problem solving works and looks like; when he/she gets a error.
 Example; a compiler barking at something.